-Over the last fifteen years, Laia Estruch (Barcelona, 1981) has produced a consistently personal body of work that treats the human voice as a material reality—an expressive force and a medium expelled from the body.
-Her practice has spanned ancestral poetry and post-punk music but has increasingly moved beyond the performance of spoken or sung words toward a sonic language that explores raw communicative effects, body consciousness, and non-human agency.
-The articulation of sounds often extended and exceeds human vocal language: breathing, exclamation, mumbling, ululation, cries, and whispers.
-This vocal exploration has evolved in tandem with the creation of frequently monumental sculptural settings – steel slides, inflatable buoys, or giant net traps– that function as surrogate bodies as well as interpretive scores for staging her “vocal rehearsals”.
+Over the last fifteen years, Laia Estruch (Barcelona, 1981) has produced a consistently personal body of work that treats the human voice as a material and expressive force.
+Her practice has spanned ancestral poetry and post-punk music, increasingly moving beyond spoken or sung words toward a primal sonic language that explores breath, cries, whispers, body consciousness, and the sound of the natural world.
+Estruch’s vocal explorations have often been paired with monumental sculptural settings —steel slides, inflatable buoys, tensile sails, and giant net traps— that function as surrogate bodies and interpretive scores for staging her “vocal rehearsals.”

-The publication accompanying the exhibition offers the first comprehensive monograph on Estruch’s work.
-Designed by longtime collaborator Ariadna Serrahima (If publications) and published by the Museo Reina Sofía, it includes a new text by artist Sharon Hayes (Estruch’s former professor at The Cooper Union) on performance pedagogy; the essay “Voice-Body-Sculpture” by Latitudes – the exhibition curators – offering the first in-depth overview of Estruch’s practice; and an extended conversation between the artist and the curator Marc Navarro.
+The exhibition was accompanied by the first comprehensive monograph on Estruch, designed by Ariadna Serrahima (If publications) and published in both English and Spanish editions by the Museo Reina Sofía.
+It includes a text by artist Sharon Hayes —Estruch’s former professor at The Cooper Union— on performance pedagogy; an extended essay by Latitudes on voice, body, and sculpture; and a conversation between Estruch and curator Marc Navarro.

-Occupying over 500m2 on the fourth floor of the museum’s Sabatini building, the exhibition opened to coincide with the cultural events in Madrid surrounding the 44th edition of ARCOmadrid art fair.
+Occupying over 500m2 on the fourth floor of the museum’s Sabatini building, the exhibition opened in parallel with the cultural events in Madrid surrounding the 44th edition of the ARCOmadrid art fair.

 “Laia Estruch: Hello Everyone” Format: 15 x 21 cm, 200 pp., softcover Texts: Manuel Segade, Latitudes, Sharon Hayes, Marc Navarro Publisher: Museo Reina Sofía Design: Ariadna Serrahima Language: English / Spanish editions Print run: 1000 (Español); 500 (English) ISBN: 978-84-8026-668-0 (Español); 978-84-8026-669-7 (English) Publication release: May 2025 Price: 30 Euros Purchase: Museo Reina Sofía, Librería La Central